the short version

 what sol pbc will never do

-- always pursue the strongest practical encryption and access controls — encryption in transit and at rest, least-privilege access, and ongoing design toward end-to-end encryption, customer-held keys, secure enclaves, and confidential computing — architectures that minimize and, where reasonably practicable, eliminate operator access to plaintext data.
+- always pursue the strongest practical encryption and access controls: encryption in transit and at rest, least-privilege access, and ongoing design toward end-to-end encryption, customer-held keys, secure enclaves, and confidential computing, all of which minimize and, where reasonably practicable, eliminate operator access to plaintext data.
 (Bylaws, Article III, Section 3.1)

-these covenants bind the company, the founder, and any successor. they apply in full to the hosted service — the relay's blind-by-construction design is one of these covenants made concrete.
+these covenants bind the company, the founder, and any successor. they apply in full to the hosted services. the relay's blind-by-construction design, and the operated backup holding encrypted blocks we have no key to, are these covenants made concrete.

-the narrow exceptions. your data leaves sol pbc only in the three narrow ways the covenant allows: (1) to the named processors below, strictly to run the service you asked for; (2) when you direct it — for example, choosing to pay Stripe by card; or (3) when we're compelled by law, in which case we resist to the maximum the law allows, disclose the minimum required, and notify you when we legally can. we never sell, license, or trade your data, and we never share it for anyone else's purposes.
+the narrow exceptions. your data leaves sol pbc only in the three narrow ways the covenant allows: (1) to the named processors below, strictly to run the service you asked for; (2) when you direct it, for example by choosing to pay Stripe by card; or (3) when we're compelled by law, in which case we resist to the maximum the law allows, disclose the minimum required, and notify you when we legally can. we never sell, license, or trade your data, and we never share it for anyone else's purposes.
 (Articles, Section 8.3(a)(2).)

 who processes data for us